iridium-soda/spade_tools/libnss_filter_legacy/README.md

 A filter script to extract `libnss_files.so2` flow by ID from SPADE raw json.

+> This tool is not developed completely and has been deprecated.
+Use ` ` instead.

 # Data structure
 Usually records from SPADE have two main categories:
 - Node refers entity like files or processes;